Microchip-MPLAB-Harmony/wireless_rnbd/apps/basicdata_exchange/pic32cm_ls100_curiosity_pro/readme.md

 Steps to install IDE, compiler, tool chain and application examples on your PC

-This guide will walk you through setting up your development environment with all<br /> required dependencies versions.
-If you are already familiar Microchip Tools, then you can<br /> find a table summarizing the dependencies below
+This guide will walk you through setting up your development environment with all required dependencies versions.
+If you are already familiar Microchip Tools, then you can find a table summarizing the dependencies below

 **Tools and Harmony Component Versions**